-Our Virtual Exhibit Hall will allow you to visit exhibitors "virtual booth" where you can learn, contaact, and shop from the various vendors.
+Our Virtual Exhibit Hall allows you to visit exhibitors "virtual booth" where you can learn, contact, and shop from the various vendors.
 Keep an eye out for publisher videos and other links to connect.

-This online event is free to all OAH members and those who were registered for the conference.
+This online event is free to all OAH members.
+Limited access is available for non-members.

 Watch this page for updates and announcements.

 We hope to see you there!

 For centuries now, questions of “equality” and “inequality” have informed American politics and culture, and also appeared repeatedly in the histories we write, exhibit, and teach.
 How have the meanings of equality and inequality changed over time?
 How have equality and inequality, as ideas and practice, shaped--and been shaped by-- the state and its institutions, international relations and transnational circulations, economic distributions and relations of (re)production, social hierarchies and social movements, science and religion, and vernacular geographies and the micro-interactions of everyday embodied life?
 As keywords in historians’ lexicon, how do equality and inequality expand and limit our studies of the past?
 In a critical election year, how do the histories of equality and inequality help us understand the United States and its place in the world today?
 The 2020 OAH Annual Meeting will address the theme of (In)Equalities in our past and present.

 April 2 to April 5, 2020

 Thursday, April 2 to Saturday, April 4, 2020